What is a personal injury trust?

 There are many benefits to setting up a trust fund but the process and choices available can feel overwhelming.

-Our expert legal team has a proven record of securing compensation claims for people who have suffered a personal injury.
+Our expert legal team has a proven record of securing personal injury claims for compensation.
 We also have extensive experience of helping our clients set up a trust fund that helps ensure the compensation awarded has the greatest impact on their quality of life.

 Contact Thompsons Solicitors today on 0800 0 224 224 for free, no-obligation legal advice.